The North Mississippi Guide to Professional Home Pest Control

 Moreover, fine-needle evergreens do not produce new growth once a branch, limb, or portion of the plant turns brown.

-These common outdoor pests are tiny – about ⅛ an inch long – and feed on the undersides of leaves on vital plant fluids.
+These common outdoor pests are tiny – about ⅛ of an inch long – and feed on the undersides of leaves, sucking vital plant fluids.

 These bugs tend to attack azaleas.
 You might see silver, white, or yellow spots on the leaves, making them look bleached.
 Azaleas hold their leaves for 2 to 3 growing seasons, so once they show damage, that unsightly growth can be there for up to 3 years.

-Mosquitoes are another common outdoor pest that is different from these others.
-They can be present in your yard but don’t feed on lawns or plants.
+Mosquitoes are another common outdoor pest that is different from the others.
+They can be present in your yard, but don’t feed on lawns or plants.

 A female mosquito can lay nearly 400 eggs at a time.
 Approximately 12 days later, you’ll have new adults buzzing about.
 They love moist areas and can breed in the littlest bits of water.